 Down in India, we find the Devanagari alphabet, also one of its derivatives, the Tamil alphabet.
 Regarding Devanagari, the following article, though old, brings up some interesting points.

-Devanagari (i.e. divine writing) is the Hindu name of the Sanskrit alphabet, which is now commonly believed to be of Phoenician origin.
+Devanagari (i.e. divine writing), the Hindu name for Hindi (and the earlier Sanskrit) alphabet is based on the ancient Brahmi script which is now commonly believed to be of Phoenician origin.
 The oldest extant forms are those occurring on the rock inscriptions of King Asoka about the third century B.C.
 Since that time the letters have undergone considerable change, still further removing them from their Phoenician prototype, from which the system also differs in that it is written like the European alphabet of the same origin, from left to right, whereas the Phoenician ran from right to left.
 The complete alphabet consists of 50 letters (16 vowels and 34 consonants)...

 Finally, the thousands of characters used in Chinese, Korean and Japanese, are based on a completely different system, and if the old scholars are correct they are derived from the writing systems of the Sinites, a Canaanite family who settled China shortly after the flood around 2250 BC.